carsonfb/goldfire-rides-again/README.md

 Description
 -----------
-GoldFire was a demo created by Carson F. Ball (ABRAXAS of the programming group ΣNDVZTRÆ⅃ MµZ1K) in the mid to late 1990s (source files indicate most versions were created during 1995 and 1996 with a final release in 1998).
+GoldFire was a demo created by me (ABRAXAS of the programming group ΣNDVZTRÆ⅃ MµZ1K) in the mid to late 1990s (source files indicate most versions were created during 1995 and 1996 with a final release in 1998).
 This is a Python port of the original x86 Assembler code.

 See the notes section if you have problems running this on Windows.